aoshodi-catalyte/SAY-Center-fastapi-service/README.md

 # Say-Center-fastapi-service

+**Version:** 0.1.0

 ## Project Description

 This project is a FastAPI web service developed collaboratively by the team using GitHub and Cursor.
-It exposes a product inventory API backed by PostgreSQL for creating, listing, searching, updating, and soft-deleting products by ID.
+It exposes a product inventory API backed by PostgreSQL for managing categories and products — including create, list, search, update, and soft-delete operations.

-Products are persisted in the database via SQLAlchemy.
-Request bodies are validated with the Pydantic `APIProduct` schema; responses use `ProductResponse` so clients only see intentional, stable fields — not internal ORM details.
+Products belong to categories via a foreign key.
+Request bodies are validated with Pydantic schemas (`ProductModel`, `CategoryModel`); responses use read schemas (`ProductRead`, `CategoryRead`, `CategoryReadWithProducts`) so clients only see intentional, stable fields — not internal ORM details.

 ## Prerequisites